braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 ## Discovery and planning {#discovery}
 During this phase, you will work with your team to scope onboarding tasks and ensure all stakeholders are aligned on a common goal.

 Your team will perform end-to-end planning of your use cases to ensure everything can be built as expected, with the correct data available to do so.
 This phase includes your project lead, CRM lead, front and back-end Engineering, product owners, and marketers.
-Our Onboarding team will work with you to complete this exercise.

 The discovery and planning phase takes, on average, about six weeks.
 Engineering leads can expect to spend 2-4 hours a week during this phase.
-Developers working with the product can expect to spend 10-20 hours a week during the discovery and planning phase.
+Developers working with the product can expect to spend 10-20 hours a week on Braze during the discovery and planning phase.

 {% alert tip %}
 During your company's onboarding period, Braze will host technical overview sessions.
 We strongly recommend that engineers attend these sessions.
 Technical overview sessions provide you an opportunity to have conversations about the scalability of the platform architecture and see practical examples of how companies of your size have previously been successful with similar use cases.